b-ertel/Local-Binary-Pattern/Readme.md

 # Local Binary Pattern

-Local binary pattern (LBP) is a method used to extract statistical features from and grey-scale* image.
+Local binary pattern (LBP) is a method used to extract statistical features from grey-scale* images.
 It was first introduced by

 > Ojala et al., “A comparative study of texture